mgaudin/Hy2roresO/docs/dev-docs/docs.rst

 Classes
 ~~~~~~~~~~~~

 The algorithm sets 3 classes : *Edge*, *Node* and *Island*.
-Both of them have attributes that define them and that are useful for the good process of the algorithm.
+All of them have attributes that define them and that are useful for the good process of the algorithm.

 .. figure:: ../_static/classes_Hy2roresOv1.0.png
    :align: center